This post may contain affiliate links. Please see our disclosure policy.

 How to serve this great recipe

-Serve the best dill pickle salad in bell pepper halves as pictured, in mini sweet bell peppers, or inside lettuce wraps.
+Serve the best dill pickle salad in bell pepper halves as pictured, in mini sweet bell peppers, or inside lettuce wraps as you see with my BBQ chicken lettuce wraps recipe.

 It goes great tucked between toasted bread with a little red onion as well.